buu342/N64-NetLib/README.md

-# N64 Networking Library
+# NetLib Browser

-A set of tools and libraries to connect your Nintendo 64 homebrew to the internet for multiplayer.
+A set of tools and libraries to connect your Nintendo 64 homebrew to the internet for multiplayer using your flashcart's USB slot.

 This repository is organized as such:
 * `Client App` - This is the clientside app that users will need to find a server, upload the ROM via USB to the N64, and keep tethered for the communication to work.